EmmaRaine/PracticalPortfolio/README.md

 * **num_of_steps**: how many times agents will be run through the for-loop within the update function that sets the animation

 The model includes a stopping condition that will enable the animation to stop running once the agents have a certain amount of food in their stores.

+#### in.txt

+This file is a text file which contains the environment data.
+This was read into the model to enable to environment to be plotted and the agents to interact with it

+### Issues encountered when running the model

 One issue encountered in the model is that when the animation begins running, the agents are all located in the bottom left-corner of the plot.
 While they do move around the environment as the animation continues, it is unclear why they exhibit this behaviour.
 This issue arose when the scale of plot was changed.
 Inititally, the x and y axis were set to start at 0 and end at 100.
 Once the animation was working this was changed so that the axes represented the length of the environment.